Advances in Clinical and Experimental Medicine

 References

-Please do not paste the reference list into the main text – it should be submitted only as a separate file.
+Please do not paste the reference list into the main text – it should be submitted as a separate file.

-When you cite references in the tables, you have to provide the numbers of the references also in the table.
+When you cite references in the tables, you also have to provide the numbers of the references in the table.
 The references in the tables should be in the order they appear on the reference list.
 If there are 2 authors, both surnames should be provided.
-If there are more than 2 authors, surname of the first author and et al. should be provided.
-References in tables should fit into the consecutive numeration of the references in place where a given table is first mentioned.
+If there are more than 2 authors, the surname of the first author and et al. should be provided.
+References in tables should fit into the consecutive numeration of the references in the place where a given table is first mentioned.

 Do not cite the following sources in the reference list: